quacksouls/bitburner/doc/guide/hgw.md

 ## World servers

-The first task you might want to do is replace the general-purpose hack script from the chapter [_First script_](script.md) with a script that uses the HGW worker scripts.
-Write a manager script whose tasks include:
+The first task you might want to do is write a sequential batcher that pools the resources of world servers in order to target a common server.
+Replace the general-purpose hack script from the chapter [_First script_](script.md) with a script that uses the HGW worker scripts.
+Your sequential batcher accomplishes the following tasks:

 1. Gain root access to as many world servers as possible.
 The compromised servers are your botnet.
 Adapt one or more of the algorithms described in the